History of the College

 Accreditation and Recognition

-Northern Virginia Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404-679-4500 for questions about the accreditation of Northern Virginia Community College.
-For other information about the College, please contact NOVA’s Administrative Offices, 4001 Wakefield Chapel Road, Annandale, Virginia 22003-3796 or call 703-323-3000.
+Northern Virginia Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate degree.
+Questions about the accreditation of Northern Virginia Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website.

 Curricula of the College are approved by the College Board and by the State Board for Community Colleges.
 Its two-year associate degree programs are also approved by the State Council of Higher Education for Virginia (SCHEV).
 Certain curricula of the College are accredited or otherwise recognized by specialized accrediting organizations.
 They include